-7.8 Professional activities of Executive Officers, Academic Administrators and PAT Staff.
-This policy is intended to establish guidelines for professional activity by full-time Executive Officers, Academic Administrators and PAT Staff members.
+7.8 Professional activities of Exempt Employees.
+This policy is intended to establish guidelines for professional activity by full-time Exempt Employees.

-7.8.1 Professional activities include work for a non-University System entity for which staff members receive remuneration other than their University System salary.
+7.8.1 Professional activities include work for a non-USNH entity for which employees receive remuneration other than their USNH salary.

 7.8.2 Normally, unpaid activities, such as holding office in a scholarly or professional organization, editorial office or duties for a learned journal, writing books or articles, attendance at professional meetings, colloquia, symposia, site visits and similar gatherings, or the ad hoc refereeing of manuscripts are covered by this policy.

-7.8.3 When the above activities involve a staff member's professional expertise, further and contribute to the development of his/her own profession, and contribute to the development of his/her own professional competence, these activities are permitted.
+7.8.3 When the above activities involve an employee’s professional expertise, further and contribute to the development of their own profession and contribute to the development of their own professional competence, these activities are permitted.

-7.8.4 The staff member's immediate supervisor should be made aware of such activities, and the activities must not interfere with the staff member's other University System obligations and must not involve duplication of payment by USNH for duties of the staff member.
+7.8.4 The employee’s immediate supervisor should be made aware of such activities, and the activities must not interfere with the employee’s other USNH obligations and must not involve duplication of payment by USNH for duties of the employee.

-7.8.5 If staff members wish to engage in outside activity to such an extent that they cannot fulfill their University System obligations to the satisfaction of their supervisor, they shall request a reduction in their percentage of appointment.
-Such requests will be considered in relation to the demands of the staff member's position.
+7.8.5 If employees wish to engage in outside activity to such an extent that they cannot fulfill their USNH obligations to the satisfaction of their supervisor, they shall request a reduction in their percentage of appointment.
+Such requests will be considered in relation to the demands of the employee’s position.
 Other alternatives such as professional development leaves, etc., may also be appropriate.

-7.9 Professional Activities of Operating Staff.
-This policy is intended to establish guidelines for professional activity by Operating Staff members.
+7.9 Professional Activities of Non-Exempt Employees.
+This policy is intended to establish guidelines for professional activity by Non-Exempt Employees.
 Such activity includes:

-7.9.1 Work for a non-University System entity for which staff members receive remuneration other than their University System salary.
+7.9.1 Work for a non-USNH entity for which employees receive remuneration other than their USNH salary.

 7.9.2 Normally unpaid activities, such as holding office in a professional organization, attending professional meetings and conferences, or serving as a representative of the institution.